Miltonly/Streets/Britton Crescent

 What's nearby

-Ford District Park is at the street's edge, offering a playground, sports fields, and walking paths that serve as the neighbourhood's outdoor anchor.
-For daily errands, Sobeys Milton is an eight-minute drive west, and Walmart and FreshCo are each about nine minutes away.
-Milton District Hospital is eight minutes by car, providing emergency and urgent care within the town.
-The Milton GO Station is ten minutes away, with trains running to Toronto's Union Station in about 70 minutes total via drive-and-ride.
+Ford District Park is steps from Britton Crescent, offering playgrounds, sports fields, and walking paths.
+It is the kind of park that anchors a community, hosting weekend games and evening strolls.
+For daily errands, Sobeys Milton is an eight-minute drive west, and Walmart and FreshCo are a minute further.
+Milton District Hospital is eight minutes by car, and the Milton GO Station is ten minutes away, connecting residents to Toronto in about seventy minutes.

 The market right now